emoon/minifb/README.md

 To enable it just compile defining the preprocessor macro USE_METAL_API.

 If you use CMake just enable the flag:

 	mkdir build
 	cd build
 	cmake .. -DUSE_METAL_API=ON

-or if you don't want to use Metal API
+or if you don't want to use Metal API:

 	mkdir build
 	cd build
 	cmake .. -DUSE_METAL_API=OFF